mdn/content/files/en-us/web/api/pressureobserver/observe/index.md

 - `NotAllowedError` {{domxref("DOMException")}}
   - : Thrown if the the [Compute Pressure API](/en-US/docs/Web/API/Compute_Pressure_API) is disallowed by a {{httpheader('Permissions-Policy/compute-pressure','compute-pressure')}} [Permissions Policy](/en-US/docs/Web/HTTP/Permissions_Policy).
 - `NotSupportedError` {{domxref("DOMException")}}
-  - : Thrown if the `source` parameter is not one of the {{domxref("PressureObserver.supportedSources_static", "PressureObserver.supportedSources")}} for this user agent.
+  - : Thrown if the `source` parameter is not one of the supported sources for this user agent.

 ## Examples